browserengineering/book/book/text.md

 ::: {.further}
 If you find font metrics confusing, you're not the only one!
 In 2012, the Michigan Supreme Court heard [*Stand Up for Democracy v.
-Secretary of State*][case], a case that centered on the definition of font size.
+Secretary of State*][case], a case ultimately about a ballot referendum's validity that centered on the definition of font size.
 The court decided (correctly) that font size is the size of the metal blocks that letters were carved from and not the size of the letters themselves.
 :::